-It’s a reservoir of negative energies and memories left by its past owner — both living and deceased.
+When you move into a new home, it’s a reservoir of negative energies and memories left by its past owner — both living and deceased.
 The land can also fill with spiritual energy that can either bless or — knock on wood — it can curse its inhabitants.

 So, how do you ensure that the spirits bless you when you move in?
 What do you do to get rid of the bad juju that might haunt a house?
 I’ve found that the best way to do this is with smudging.

 By smudging, I don’t mean throwing mud on the walls and rubbing them all over — as fun as that might sound.
 Rather, smudging is actually the process of appeasing or winning the favor of the spirits that still reside in a house.

 Am I allowed to smudge my house?

 That’s a great question and is highly debated in the spiritual world.
 But the truth is, smudging is part of a closed practice many Native Americans practice, and if you aren’t a part of that practice, you are better off cleansing your home rather than smudging it.